-Mt.
-Krafla (818 meters above sea level), which is located only a short distance north of Mt.
-Námafjall and Hverir, is a major volcano, situated on the border of the tectonic plates of Eurasia and North-America.
+Krafla which is located only a short distance north of Mt.
+Námafjall and Hverir, is a major volcano, situated on the border of the tectonic plates of Eurasia and North America.
 The Krafla caldera is 10 km in diameter and contains one of the Víti craters in Iceland.

 I have written another travel-blog on Askja and Víti so that you can see the difference between these two explosion craters.
 There is a big difference and you can actually swim in the Víti at Askja as it is warm albeit sulphurous.